TypeStrong/atom-typescript/docs/faq.md

 Set `compileOnSave : false` in your tsconfig.json (https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#compileonsave).
 Then you've got all the intellisense / refactoring goodness of atom-typescript but no generated JavaScript.
 Why is this useful?
 Well you might be using something else for your build such as [ts-loader](https://github.com/TypeStrong/ts-loader) or [tsify](https://github.com/TypeStrong/tsify) or [gulp-typescript](https://github.com/ivogabe/gulp-typescript).

 ## Which version of TypeScript does atom-typescript use?
-It uses [ntypescript](https://github.com/TypeStrong/ntypescript) which is just a build of Microsoft/Master.
-This means it's the latest and greatest of the TypeScript goodness (You can see the last date it was updated in our [`package.json`](https://github.com/TypeStrong/atom-typescript/blob/master/package.json) e.g. `"ntypescript": "1.201603290104.1",` means `2016-03-29`).
-There is a possibility that in the future it will move to TypeScript nightlies but our current automation is working well.
+You can see the date `typescript` dependency was updated in our [`package.json`](https://github.com/TypeStrong/atom-typescript/blob/master/package.json) e.g. `"typescript": "2.1.0-dev.20161023"` means it's using the nightly build published on `2016-10-23`).

 ## Can I use a custom TypeScript compiler?
 If it conforms the latest TypeScript services API then yes!
 Just set the path to `typescriptServices.js` in the package options.

 ## Can I use an alternate transpiler?
 Atom-typescript supports using Babel as an alternate ES5 transpiler in coordination with the TypeScript language service.
 This may be useful if TypeScript does not yet support transpiling a certain feature correctly (for example [scope per for loop iteration with let](https://github.com/Microsoft/TypeScript/issues/3915)).